WILLIAMSTOWN -- Experience the wonders of the universe at the Milham Planetarium, located inside the Old Hopkins Observatory at Williams College.

 Spring 2013 shows will be hosted by Williams College students Muzhou Lu ‘13, Connor Dempsey ‘13, Pushpanjali Giri ‘14, and Charles Baxter ‘14.
 Field Memorial Professor of Astronomy, Jay Pasachoff, is Director of the Hopkins Observatory.

 The Hopkins Observatory, built in 1836-38 by the first professor of astronomy at Williams College, Albert Hopkins, is the oldest extant observatory in the United States.
-Shows will last about 50 minutes.

-The Hopkins Observatory is on a small hill on the north side of Main Street
+The Hopkins Observatory is on a small hill on the north side of Main Street east of Spring Street and just east of Lawrence Hall Drive, on which planetarium patrons share parking with the Williams College Museum of Art.

 Reservations are recommended, and large groups should call for special appointments.
 To make a reservation contact Michele Rech at: 413-597-2188, firstname.lastname@example.org.